curly-brace/Godot-3.0-Noise-Shaders/README.md

 Analytical derivatives return vec3 with first element is a vector of the noise value.
 And 2nd and 3rd are x and y partial derivatives.

-You can test any of the shaders by creating a Sprite node, creating new ImageTexture for it (size like 256x256 would be fine), creating new shader material for it and loading desired shader to it.
+You can test any of the shaders by creating a Sprite node, creating new ImageTexture for it (size like 256x256 would be fine), creating new shader material for it and loading desired shader to it. (try simplex3d.tres ^_^ )

 All shaders have offset and scale parameters.
 Set scale to something like 8 to see the noise better.
 Worley shaders have jitter parameter that with 0 value will output perfect squares.